wp-plugins/image-elevator/readme.txt

 == Screenshots ==

+1. Paste snapshot of your screen or its parts
+2. Paste selection from Photoshop

-Please view the demo video below to learn how the plugin can make your posting more easy. http://www.youtube.com/watch?v=ApcCCcsUoeo
+Also view the demo video below to learn how the plugin can make your posting more easy. http://www.youtube.com/watch?v=ApcCCcsUoeo

 == Changelog ==